-And I said, “Well, if you really want to know.
+I said, “Well, if you really want to know.
 Last year, I had this dream.
-And in the dream I heard the name of your tribe, the Tinananon, for the first time.
+In the dream I heard the name of your tribe, the Tinananon, for the first time.
 I’d never heard that word before.
-And I also saw this musical instrument in the dream.
+I also saw this musical instrument in the dream.
 I felt like my God has given this dream to me.
 Because after that I met this man, Manigos, who is from your tribe, and he helped me lead me to your house today.
 I was able to make this instrument.
-And I just felt like I wanted to give this instrument to you today.”
+I just felt like I wanted to give this instrument to you today.”

 After that he was like kind of shaking his head, he kept looking at the instrument, asking questions about it.
 Some of the other chiefs that that walked into the room, they saw this instrument and they kept walking up to it.
 And they were pointing at it and they were saying “Salimbaa.”